 How to Make Pet Safe Herbicide and Pesticide

-The following ingredients, all of which can be found in the average family home, can be hugely impactful as weed killers according to Plant Care Today:
+The following ingredients, all of which can be found in the average family home, can be as good as weed killers, according to Plant Care Today:

 - White Vinegar